 - Distance from Jasper: 173 km

-The Waterfowl Lakes are two relaxed lakes in the park that see a fraction of the visitors you’ll see the other lakes on this list.
+The Waterfowl Lakes are two relaxed lakes in the park that see a fraction of the visitors at many other lakes on this list.
 They’re also very conveniently on either side of the Waterfowl Lakes Campground, which we consider one of the best campsites in Banff National Park.

 Chephren Lake